writethedocs/www-old/docs/news/call_for_organizers.md

 * Production of designed materials.
 (Jennifer will probably handle this if we have items produced locally.)

 * Review of proposals.
-With three conferences possibly being held in the same year, the current organizers are still brainstorming how we might encourage speakers to speak at more than one WTD conference in the same year, but you should still expect to review 50-60 proposals to help whittle the list down to 20 or so. (check numbers).
+With three conferences possibly being held in the same year, the current organizers are still brainstorming how we might encourage speakers to speak at more than one WTD conference in the same year, but you should still expect to review 50-60 proposals to help whittle the list down to 20 or so.

 * Setting up for Writing Day